 I don't understand why your circuit breaker didn't cut in - there's a live wire loose in that bulb socket, and it should have.
 I think, unfortunately, you need an electrician as soon as possible to check on loose wires and maybe faulty circuit breaker.

 Cut Power off immediately and call electrician to be safe.

 I repair lamps.
 Sounds like you need a new replacement socket.
 It is very easy to replace.
 If the wiring looks old or is original, you may want to buy the wiring also.
 A hardware, lamp shop or country store sells lamp parts.
-If you pay attention perfectly when you take your lamp apart, you will have no problem putting it back together perfectly.
-It is very easy.
-You will be amazed at yourself!

 I have a wall light fixture in the bathroom above the sink.
 It has 3 light bulbs in a horizontal row.
 The bulbs need replacing frequently.
 Bulbs have needed replacing very frequently in other areas of the house, also.